TmSalviano/BrasGames/README.md

 # BrasGames
-Showcase of the ASP.NET Minimal API [![Status](https://img.shields.io/badge/status-active-success.svg)]() [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)
+Showcase of the ASP.NET: Minimal API (.NET REST API), LINQ, Identity Framework, Entity Framework, Microservices, DTOs, Seeds, etc and SQlite.
+[![Status](https://img.shields.io/badge/status-active-success.svg)]()
+[![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)

 ---

-## The Journey Begins
+## The Journey Begins (The Problem)
-I am a stubborn brazilian gamer ready to give my life to realize my dream: Become rich by only selling brazilian games (yes, I have some mental illnesses).
-But as a solo entrepeneur I have to create an API to manage the products, staff and the money of your business.
+I am a stubborn brazilian gamer ready to give my life to realize my dream: Become rich by only selling brazilian games (yes, I am crazy), but as a solo entrepeneur I have to create an API to manage the products, staff and the money of my business.
 Can I succeed or will I fail miserably and drive my game store to bankruptcy?

+## The Solution
+A Minimal API will authenticate and authorize users based on their role (Owner, Employee, or Client), restricting access to critical API endpoints accordingly.
+The API allows Clients to search for available or specific Games, Controllers, and Consoles in the store.
+Employees can perform all Client actions, plus add new products, delete individual products, and update existing products in the Service database.
+The Owner can perform all Employee actions, plus delete all products at once and access the Business database to get, post, put, and delete data related to daily business performance and employee information.
+While this won’t guarantee success, it will certainly make managing the Store easier.

 ## 📝 Table of Contents